vaibhav1713109/ORAN-Automation/README.md

   - Run below command
     -sudo python login.py
 - **Run with terminal**
-  - Go to Conformance directory
+  - Go to M Plane Conformance directory
   - Run below command
     - python config.py
       - Note:  fill all the credentials which will be asked.